 Basically a stockade fence made from thin bamboo splits, planed on the back and sides, and paired back to back.
 Thick curved splits are mounted on charred wood posts as cover pieces for a more welcoming look.

 Horizontal stringers with vertical sections attached to alternating sides with table lashing.
 Switching sides leaves gaps where you can observe and aim at intruders, but blocks the view of someone immediately opposite the viewer.
+Since this is done through table lashing, these are $65/ft for up to three horizontal supports and $35/ft for each additional horizontal support.
+Posts and anchoring are extra.

 The Shimizu 清水 (clear water) fence is named after the region of Japan in which it developed.
 Horizontal support poles are traditionally supported on the sides and back by charred posts.
 Vertical poles are lashed to those and the lashings are covered with splits at least on the front with an umbrella piece at the top to keep rain out.